 We moved into our current school building in April 2012 which is all on one level for wheelchair access.
 We also have disabled toilet facilities within the school building.
 For children with limited mobility requiring a wheelchair, who need to come to school by car, there is a disabled parking space with ramp access to the main doors.

-Behaviour Management Plan (BMP)
+Distress Management Plan (DMP)

 Working with parents